kush-daga/kush-daga/README.md

 _**UrbanTV (Current Focus)**_ - My major focus right now is on building the go to solution for live commerce in India, a platform that enables any creator, housewife, employee, or a brand, to easily start selling thier products to buyers via LiveStreams, with easy solution for buyers to add to cart and buy the product shown.

-_**Swank**_ - Working on a project for building a small documentation based social media app that motivates users to participate in challenges like 100daysofcode and keep them motivated by rewarding consistency and having a feed to track the progress of themselves and get motivated by progress of others.
+_**Swank**_ - A project for building a small documentation based social media app that motivates users to participate in challenges like 100daysofcode and keep them motivated by rewarding consistency and having a feed to track the progress of themselves and get motivated by progress of others.
 A solution that involves the Feed structure similar to twitter but in depth knowledge of the post in a format similar to hashnode and incentives similar to snapchat's streaks.
 Tech used - Nextjs with prisma and GiraphQL

 _**NotsApp**_ - An integration for WhatsApp - Notion, an easy way to add content to your notion page by just sending a WhatsApp message, building using Notion official Api, Node, and NextJs.